DennisMorenoMax/cs540-project/README.md

 # Computational Statistics

-On QGIS go to the view tab and the click on panel and then select statistics:
+In order to perform the computational statistics, you will have to be on QGIS and then go to the view tab and click on panel and finally select statistics:

 ![image](https://user-images.githubusercontent.com/82966526/117111330-6ac43100-ad55-11eb-8b1a-3eebe77af131.png)

+After that, you can select the respective attribute and a bar will display statistics calculations such as max, min, stdev, mean, etc.

 If you would like to know more about the project, there is a zoom link which contains an explanation of the scope of the project.